We look forward to welcoming you to one of our University Open Days – the next one will take place on Friday 20 September 2019.

 Travel advice can be found on the University website.
 We don not have any parking facilities and we strongly recommend that you do not travel by car wherever possible.
 If you do drive, we suggest you park at one of the city’s Park & Ride sites, as there will be little parking available in town.
 Hertford is a short walk from the train station and coach station.
 You can find a map showing the location of college on our ‘visit us’ page.

-Our Hall will be offering complimentary lunch between 12:15-13:30 on both days.
+Our Hall will be offering complimentary lunch on a first-come-first-served basis.
 Drop in to pick up something to eat and relax in our historic dining hall.
-Lunch will be available on a first-come-first-served basis.

-We offer a limited amount of free bed and breakfast accommodation to Open Day visitors for the nights of 2 and 3 July.
+We offer a limited amount of free bed and breakfast accommodation to Open Day visitors.
 Rooms are available for individuals and school groups (up to seven including one accompanying adult).
 All rooms are single occupancy and, due to demand, we are only able to offer one night’s accommodation.
-If you’d like to reserve a room (or rooms) please email us at email@example.com with ‘Open Day Room’ in the subject line.
+If you’d like to reserve a room (or rooms) please email us at firstname.lastname@example.org with ‘Open Day Room’ in the subject line.